Redfive is full service Music Supervision agency founded and managed by Rupert Hollier.

 Since co-founding music supervision agency Redfive, Ru's film and TV projects include Golden Globe, BAFTA, and Oscar-nominated projects films such as The Wife, The Trip and McQueen, also including 2021 films such as Worth and Mothering Sunday, where he has both supervised the commercial music and coordinated the scores.
 2021/22 credits include the new Roland Emmerich space epic Moonfall, and Number Nine Film's adaptation of the Kazuo Ishiguro novel, Living, starring Bill Nighy.

-David is a member of the UK & European Guild of Music Supervisors.
+Ru is co-founder and senior board member of The UK & European Guild of Music Supervisors.

 Jumi is a music supervisor at Redfive, joining in 2022.
 She started her career at creative agency Pitch & Sync, working as a music supervisor across advertising campaigns for brands such as Nike, Zalando and IKEA.
 She was also instrumental in setting up the DEI initiative ‘Make Noise’ to highlight industry wide inequality, through a series of events and workshops.

 She joined Amazon Studios in 2020, helping to set up the Music Team across the UK, Italy, France, Spain and Sweden, working across productions including 'Clarkson’s Farm', 'All Or Nothing: Juventus' and 'Bang Bang Baby'.